gourmetjs/gourmet-ssr/docs/tutorial-6.md

 sudo yum update -y
 ```

 > We assume that you have some basic knowledge about how to launch and manage an EC2 instance via AWS console.
-Explaining basics about the AWS service is out of scope of this tutorial.
+Explaining basics about the AWS service is out of the scope of this tutorial.

 ## Installing additional Linux packages